LOADING ...

 man has got something to give

-They sent him to Cook Jail, a jail known far and wide
+They sent him to County Jail, a jail known far and wide

 Where pity was a stranger and men often cry

-They locked him in the row to count the days before
+They locked him in the death row to the days before

 To the day came a knockin' at his door